-4) The completed application, which includes in part: a.
-Personal information form.
+4) The completed application, which includes in part:

 b.
 Three letters of recommendation.
 For application to the M.A.
 (Buddhist Studies) program these letters should attest to the applicant's ability to perform graduate level work.
 For application to the M.B.S. these letters should attest to the applicant's ability to perform graduate level work, level of commitment to Buddhism, and/or familiarity with Buddhist thought.